BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 println("Hello, World!")
 ```

-This is an example of a **print statement**, although it doesn't actually print anything on paper.
+This is an example of a **print statement**, although it doesn’t actually print anything on paper.
 It displays a result on the screen.
 In this case, the result is the words

 ```
 Hello, World!
 ```

-The quotation marks in the program mark the beginning and end of the text to be displayed; they don't appear in the result.
+The quotation marks in the program mark the beginning and end of the text to be displayed; they don’t appear in the result.

 The parentheses indicate that `println` is a function.
-We'll get to functions in Chapter [Functions](@ref).
+We’ll get to functions in Chapter 3 [Functions](@ref).

 ## Arithmetic operators

-After "Hello, World", the next step is arithmetic.
+After “Hello, World!”, the next step is arithmetic.
 Julia provides **operators**, which are special symbols that represent computations like addition and multiplication.

 The operators `+`, `-`, and `*` perform addition, subtraction, and multiplication, as in the following examples: